Excellence in Plastic Surgery

 Large hump and droopy tip

-Anatomy view showing hump caused by enlarged bone and cartilage of the dorsum
+Anatomy view showing hump caused by enlarged bone and cartilage of the dorm

 Treatment of Dorsal Hump